 Bernadette is editorial director of BoatUS Magazine.

-It takes some effort to get there such as some tricky navigating of the Santa Barbara Channel but the reward is arriving at one of their favorite places on the planet.
+It takes some tricky navigating of the Santa Barbara Channel but the reward is arriving at one of this couples' favorite places